cisco/mindmeld/source/userguide/dm.rst

 Automatic Slot Filling for Entities
 -----------------------------------

 MindMeld provides a useful functionality for automatically prompting the user for missing entities or slots required to fulfill an intent.
-This is done via either applying the ``@app.auto_fill`` decorator to any dialogue state handler requiring entities to be obtained prior to applying the functionality defined within, or directly invoking a call to this feature at any point inside the handler.
+This can done via either:

+- Applying the ``@app.auto_fill`` decorator to any dialogue state handler or
+- Directly invoking a slot-filling call inside a handler or

 Using the ``@app.auto_fill`` decorator